QueryClick/creating-a-basic-web-application-using-nodejs/README.md

 **Note:** Anytime you make a change to the source code, you will have to stop the server and start it again.
 If you install [nodemon](https://github.com/remy/nodemon), you can run `nodemon index.js` and it will watch for changes and automatically reload the server!

+## Application Structure

+### index.js
+This is our main file and is used for setting up our Express server.
+This is also the file that we call to start the server.
+What happens in this file:
+* We require ExpressJS
+* We define what port we want the server to run on
+* We listen on that port
+* We have middleware functions to load:
+    * Static files (CSS, JavaScript etc.) by defining where to load them from
+    * Body Parser module to be able to get `req.body` of data sent across a POST a request.
+    * Allow our router to be loaded.

+### routes.js
+This file is used to create our routes of our web application.
+What happens in this file:
+* We include Express's Router (see https://expressjs.com/en/guide/routing.html#express-router)
+* We add all of our routes we want
+* We export the router object so that it can be used as middleware within `index.js`

+### Public Directory
+This file includes our static resources.
+We reference this directory from `index.js` as the static middleware.

 ## Questions?
 I welcome any questions you have on this presentation and general code related questions!
 Got questions? email me: